Delayed or missing payouts

 If a payout hasn’t arrived according to its expected delivery date, there can be several reasons as to why.

-7-day delay for the first payout on an account: There is a mandatory 7-day delay for payouts for all new Stripe accounts.
+7-day delay for the first payout on an account: There is a mandatory 7-day waiting period for the first payout for all new Stripe accounts.
 Once this 7-day hold is satisfied, payouts will resume according to the account’s payout schedule.